Skip to main content

 forge aspect preview --template banner --message 'Summer savings!'

-This generates the Aspect JavaScript, starts the OLB Docker playground, registers the Aspect in-memory, and opens the banking shell at http://localhost:4200.
+This generates the Aspect JavaScript, starts the OLB Docker playground, registers the Aspect, and opens the banking shell at http://localhost:4200.
 Reload the page to see the Aspect.
+See Web Playground for Docker setup and Aspect Manager.

 Local Mock Dashboard